-Say you do 200 appointments a month.
-Your no-show rate is 10%.
+Say you do 200 appointments a month and your no-show rate is 10%.
 That's 20 empty slots.
-At an average service price of £55, you're losing £1,100 a month.
-Over £13,000 a year.
+At an average service price of £55, you're losing £1,100 a month, or over £13,000 a year.

 Even at 5% no-shows, that's £6,600 a year.
 For most salons, that's a month's rent.